ITU

 Focus Groups Technical Specifications

-Focus Groups Technical Specifications (FGTS) are non-normative texts containing technical specifications that result from ITU-T Focus Groups activity.
+Focus Group Technical Specifications (FGTS) are non-normative texts containing technical specifications that result from ITU-T Focus Group activity.
 They reflect work that complements the activity of the parent Study Group, "focusing" on specific aspects of the work programme and hence can usually be produced and published under a short time frame.
-In many cases, FGTS are input into the parent Study Group for progression of these standards as ITU-T Recommendations.
+In many cases, FGTS are input into the parent Study Group for progression of these specifications as ITU-T Supplements or Recommendations.